Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Transmission Color - Affects Diffuse Transmission color, must be greater than 0 for diffuse transmission</li>
   <li>Flatness - Affects Thin objects</li>
   <li>Scatter Distance - Affects SpecTrans and Diffuse Transmission, must be greater than 0 for Diffuse Transmission</li>
+  <li>Link Mat To Unity Material - Overwrites the material properties with the properties from the material assigned to the mesh by Unity</li>
   <li>Propogate To Materials - Copies properties of local material to all other objects in the scene with the same material</li>
 </ul>